sdcote/cdxlab/19-Docker/LabNotes.md

 $ docker run --rm -v /jobs/simple:/wrk cdx import.json
 ```

-All the files written will have aa UID and a GID of `1000` and you can create a user on your system with the dame UID and GID to better manage permission
+All the files written will have aa UID and a GID of `1000` and you can create a user on your system with the same UID and GID to better manage permission